-"And this I pray, that your love may abound yet more and more in knowledge and in all judgment . . . being filled with the fruits of righteousness, which are by Jesus Christ, unto the glory and praise of God" (Philippians 1:9, 11).
+"And this I pray, that your love may abound still more and more in knowledge and all discernment . . . being filled with the fruits of righteousness which are by Jesus Christ, to the glory and praise of God" (Philippians 1:9, 11).
+NKJV